invertase/react-native-firebase/pages/macstadium.md

 ---
 title: MacStadium
-description: MacStadium allows you to build iOS apps without needing to your own Mac.
+description: MacStadium allows you to build iOS apps without needing to own a Mac.
 ---

 # MacStadium